-It took Netflix 3 years to find a winner for its recommendation algorithm challenge.
-This geek competition eventually delivered a solution that could’t be implemented.
-Yet, once again, it was an amazing communication success that shed light on Netflix as one of the most attractive technology companies.
+It took Netflix 3 years to find a winner for its best recommendation algorithm contest.
+This competition between geeks finally delivered a solution that could not be implemented.
+Yet, once again, this contest was a model of communication and made Netflix one of the most attractive technology companies.
 It was also the only profitable streaming company, which gives it a real advantage in terms of pricing (this is what we call “pricing power”).

-With so much collective wisdom, how is it possible to fail ?
-How is it possible to end up with nothing valuable ?
+With so much collective intelligence, how is it still possible to fail?

 - contextual factors

 - how customers participate